 I’d been saving the Maldives for something special.
 I’m very lucky that in my line of work chances to travel to the Maldives had come up in the past but I decided to wait.
 I sensed that the turquoise atolls, tropical marine life and shimmering slithers of white sand were worthy of a very special occasion.
-I wasn’t wrong.
+I was right.

-As we arrived late at night neither the view from the plane window or speedboat that lay waiting for us just outside Male Airport gave much away.
+As we arrived late at night, neither the view from the plane window or speedboat that lay waiting for us just outside Male Airport gave much away.
 Although it was close to 1am local time when we arrived at Coco Bodu Hithi our immaculately dressed and mannered Lifestyle Host, Mohan, was waiting on the pier with the keys to our overwater villa.
-He whizzed us in a golf buggy, slightly faster than I was prepared for, through the middle of the island and over the wooden walkways to the oval that houses the Coco Residences, the most exclusive type of accommodation at the resort.
+He whizzed us in a golf buggy (slightly faster than I was prepared for!) through the middle of the island and over the wooden walkways to the oval that houses the Coco Residences, the resort’s most exclusive type of accommodation.

 “May I help unpack your bags?” asked Mohan, who I was already feeling bad about keeping up so late.

-“We’re good,” I replied, thinking how I wanted to photograph every inch of the residence before we starting unloading our items all over it.
+“We’re good,” I replied, thinking how I wanted to photograph every inch of the residence before we started unloading our items all over it.

 “The kitchen will be up until 1.45am if you would like to order room service.
 Apart from that I shall leave you in peace and we can go over your plans for the next few days at breakfast.
 I recommend you eat at The Stars Restaurant, which serves a la carte breakfast for guests of the Residences until 12 midday.”